RayHightower/rayhightower.github.com/source/_posts/2013-04-20-ack-written-in-perl-useful-with-ruby.markdown

 All of us are more productive when we stay _in the zone_.
 Ack helps devs to maintain focus and thereby produce better results.

-####Installing Perl on Mac OS X
+####First, Install Perl
-Ack requires the Perl programming language.
+Ack requires the [Perl](http://en.wikipedia.org/wiki/Perl) programming language.
 Perl comes pre-installed on Mac OS X and most Linux distros.
 If you're running on a 'nix platform, you probably have Perl already.

 Windows installations are beyond the scope of this article.
 If you're running Windows, you might consider a Linux VM for Ruby and Rails-related work.